Rpetz13/fetch-api-reactJS/README.md

 <br />

 ## Features
-- Just get data fron API
+- Just get data from API

 > Note: This will continue to be added to other features